My One-Year Report on Living Like Normal People

 As a professional writer with 25 years of experience (obviously, I began writing in utero), I agree that writing can be a soul-wrenching thing.
 After all, writing means staying up until 3 a.m. to finish a chapter you’re working on, even when you have to get up at 6 a.m. for Real Life.
 It’s revising and revising until your corneas get angry at you.
 It’s putting your words out into the universe only to have one reader simply comment, “Meh,” in a one-star review on Amazon.

 So why would any sane person do it?
-Why do we writers continue to put pen to paper and fingers to keyboard when we could be watching Downtown Abbey or Duck Dynasty instead?
+Why do we writers continue to put pen to paper and fingers to keyboard when we could be watching Downton Abbey instead?

 For some of my writer friends, the need to write is like the need to breathe air.
 Others say they write mostly because they love to tell a good story, and the world needs more good stories.